oayres/react-ssr/README.md

 ## Usage

 Cohere has several different points of concern.
-Out of the box, it will server side render routes of your app.
-That's covered in basic usage.
-However, you may have dynamic data calls (calling an API) that determine the rendering of certain components.
-For example, you might not be able to render out a table of locations until you have called a Google Maps API and have the JSON available to your app.
-In these circumstances, Cohere will not server-side render your app out of the box correctly.
-Cohere provides a fluent api to extend your React components with for handling such scenarios.
-This is in advanced usage.
+Out of the box, it will server side render (SSR) routes of your app, but it may not do so asychronously without following our coherent principles.
+Basic usage will show you how to enable SSR synchronously.
+Advanced usage will provide an asynchronous example with API calls on the server.

 ### Basic usage

 The below example shows you a simple express server with an array of static routes that references two pages - both of which are React components returning some simple JSX.

+- Your Node JS express server
 `server.js`
-- Contains your Node JS express server
 ```js
 import express from 'express'
 import cohere from 'react-cohere'